 4. Eat better/drink better

 It’s commonsense isn’t it?
 More fresh food, more water and less alcohol.
 I don’t drink much anymore.
 I still like it, but I just can’t handle it.
-I had 2 drinks on my birthday and that’s been about it for the last 18 months!

 5. Look at pretty things.
 Take a walk.

 On the weekend I went walking with my boys up in the hills.
 The view, the smells and the cool fresh air made me feel instantly better.
 We didn’t walk to ‘exercise’ but rather just to feel fresh and get the blood moving.
 I can have a habit of sitting too much when I am sick, but a walk to look around makes me feel a little better.

 A tracksuit and pj’s are usually on high rotation here.
 But I always feel energised after a shower.
 It’s easy to get up and think oh I’m not going anywhere today so I don’t need to worry, but indeed the body needs you to look after it.
 A scrub of the hair, a leg shave, some moisturiser and a hit of essential oils help.
 The make-up can take a hike though ha!

 Headphones are never far from my reach.
 Music evokes all sorts of feelings – you don’t need to me tell you that.
 Soothing music or dancing music, whatever takes your fancy – just give it a try at some point in your day.
 If nothing else it’ll waste a little bit of time and keep your mind busy and away from the illness.